prestodb/rfcs/RFC-0004-functions-stats.md

 Currently, we compute new stats for only a handful of functions (`CAST(...)`, `is_null(Slice)`, arithmetic operators) by using a hand rolled implementation in
 [`ScalarStatsCalculator`](https://github.com/prestodb/presto/blob/0.289-edge7/presto-main/src/main/java/com/facebook/presto/cost/ScalarStatsCalculator.java#L118))

 For other functions the optimizer cannot estimate statistics since it is unaware of how source stats need to be transformed.
+When these scalar functions appear in join clause, unknown stats are propagated.
+This results in suboptimal plan, following example from TPCDS q24 further illustrate this point.
 [Related Issues](#related-issues) [1] and [2] are examples of queries we could have been optimized better if there was some way to derive source stats.
 [VariableStatsEstimate](https://github.com/prestodb/presto/blob/0.289-edge7/presto-main/src/main/java/com/facebook/presto/cost/VariableStatsEstimate.java#L35) is used to store stats and `VariableStatsEstimate.unknown()` is propagated in cases where stats are missing (Shown below as `?` )